ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR012-reducing-noise-in-tests.md

 ## Context

-Testing the commands and queries of the Story aggregate translates to calls to each command and query across the tests.
+Testing the Story aggregate translates to calling commands and queries across tests.
 If with every call we have to explicitly add every dependency, tests become noisy and hard to follow:

 ```fsharp
 [<Fact>]